mugnozzo/list-of-useful-tools/README.md

 ## fuzzy search
 - [broot](https://github.com/Canop/broot "broot") - CLI tool to have a tree view of a folder and its subfolder. provides fuzzy search and a command to change directory
-- [dmenu](https://wiki.archlinux.org/title/Dmenu "dmenu") - Similar to fzf and fzy but the search/select menu works work on window manager and not on CLI
+- [dmenu](https://wiki.archlinux.org/title/Dmenu "dmenu") - Similar to fzf and fzy but the search/select menu works on window manager and not on CLI
 - [fzf](https://github.com/junegunn/fzf "fzf") - CLI command that read lines from stdin, allow you to find and select one with fuzzy search and print it to stdout
 - [fzy](https://github.com/jhawthorn/fzy "fzy") - Same as fzy but slightly different
 - [telescope](https://github.com/nvim-telescope/telescope.nvim "telescope") - neovim plugin that through fuzzy search allows you to quickly jump to a file, perform grep searches and jump to the result, see git commits and a lot of other stuff